amalpr2000/Loginapp/README.md

 ## About this app

-This is a sample Login app,which has a login screen and when the user login with correct details the home page is displayed.The homepage has a signout button, when clicked it is redirected to the login page.When the user once login the will redirect directly to homepage unless he logout.
+This is a sample Login app,which has a login screen and when the user login with correct details the home page is displayed.The homepage has a signout button, when clicked it is redirected to the login page.When the user  login  once, it will redirect directly to homepage unless he logout.